TimeDelta/introspective/README.md

     - Additional Tags ? (only appear on this instance of the activity)
     - Note ?
     - Source (the name of the app that generated this record - automatically recorded)
-  - Blood Pressure
+  - Blood Pressure (from Apple Health app)
-  - Body Mass Index
+  - Body Mass Index (from Apple Health app)
+  - Fatigue (with customizable scale)
+    - Timestamp (with time zone)
+    - Rating
+    - Note ?
+    - Source (the name of the app that generated this record - automatically recorded)
-  - Heart Rate
+  - Heart Rate (from Apple Health app)
-  - Lean Body Mass
+  - Lean Body Mass (from Apple Health app)
   - Medication Dose
     - Medication Definition (common to all doses of this medication)
       - Name